mikesturm/YFL-site/_posts/2016-04-08-bite-chew-swallow.md

 **Organizing** the information
 :   This part involves making the information readily accessible, and ready for updates, emendations, further analysis, and other reviews.
 It is also a way to ensure that this chunk of new knowledge finds its way into the web of your current knowledge as a *connected piece*.
 If you can't connect what you're now learning to what you already know, the chances of you really grabbing a hold of it go down dramatically.

+Once you've bitten, chewed, and swallowed your information diet, chances are, you are more likely to have increased your knowledge base.
+I've found it helpful to remind myself of this process as I try to gain more knowledge.
+It is, after all, power.